adamstradomski/bash-logger/README.md

 By default:
 - Logs are displayed in colour
 - Logs are written to `~/bash-logger.log`
-- Logs above level ERROR will be logged.
+- Only logs above level DEBUG will be logged by default.
 Use LOG_LEVEL="DEBUG" to log all log levels.
 - **error** level logs and above `exit` with an error code

 The colours, logfile, default behavior, and log-level behavior can all be overwritten, see [examples.sh](examples.sh) for examples.